rebeckasjostrom/ADTECH-creativespec/README.md

-# ADTECH Specification for HTML creatives
+# Specification for HTML creatives

 A general specification for HTML creatives